Viv-Wei/BrainVital8/README.md

 `11.7.cohort_LASI.R` systematically evaluates the association between BrainVital8 score and dementia risk in the LASI cohort.<br>
 `11.8.cohort_NHANES.R` systematically evaluates the association between BrainVital8 score and dementia risk in the NHANES cohort.<br>
 `11.9.cohort_CLHLS.R` systematically evaluates the association between BrainVital8 score and dementia risk in the CLHLS cohort.<br>
-`11.10.meta-analysis.R` is a meta-analysis of the results of the seven cohorts.
+`11.10.meta-analysis.R` performs a meta-analysis of association results from seven cohorts.